Last Updated on August 27, 2024 by Kanakkupillai

 Calculation of Gratuity Amount Exempted from Tax

-The least of the following amount shall be exempt from tax:
+The least of the following amounts shall be exempt from tax:

 For example, Mr. Harry was working with XYZ Ltd. for 6 years and is leaving the company.
-The last drawn salary was INR 1,00,000 per month and was entitled to gratuity of INR 3,50,000.
+The last drawn salary was INR 1,00,000 per month, and he was entitled to a gratuity of INR 3,50,000.
 Tax exemption allowed shall be lower of the following:

 Gratuity Received in case of other Employees and its Exemption